KevLeng/BizOps-HandsOn/Hands On - Session Properties/README.md

 # Hands On - Creating Sessions Properties

-In this lab, we will create a session properties to expose business daTA
+In this lab, we will create a session properties to expose business data to Dynatrace

-Access the easyTravel application monitoring settings Applications > easyTravel > (...)
+1) Access the easyTravel application monitoring settings Applications > easyTravel > (...)
 Edit

-Select **Session and User action properties** and click **Add property** and enter the following:
+2) Select **Session and User action properties** and click **Add property** and enter the following:

     Expression Type: CSS Selector
     Data Type: String